iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 ## Querying Data

 The Data API's [Query data](https://iexcloud.io/docs/datasets-api/query-data) endpoint (i.e., `GET /data`) returns data from the dataset you specify.
 The endpoint supports using windowing functions for Querying Datasets.
 The [Datasets](https://iexcloud.io/docs/datasets) pages and [Core Data](https://iexcloud.io/docs/core) pages describe each dataset's query data endpoint parameters and response attributes.

+> **Important:** Apperate's Core Data is a subset of IEX Cloud Core Data that includes only time series data.
+To access all IEX Cloud data, including real-time stock data, please see the [Legacy API Reference](https://iexcloud.io/docs/api/).

 The **Example Request** on each dataset's **Overview** page demonstrates using the query data endpoint on that dataset.